Phala-Network/phala-wiki-next/content/en-us/general/phala-network/governance.md

 fast-tracked for voting and implementation.
 These are used for emergency bug fixes or rapid implementation of new but battle-tested features into the Phala parachain.

 Fast-tracked referenda are the only type of referenda that can be active alongside another active referendum.
-Thus, with fast-tracked referenda it is possible to have two active referendums at the same time.
+Thus, with fast-tracked referenda, it is possible to have two active referendums at the same time.
 Voting on one does not prevent a user from voting on the other.

 ## Frequently Asked Questions